Avunu/postgrid_integration/README.md

 # PostGrid Direct Mail App for Frappe/ERPNext

-The PostGrid Direct Mail App is a powerful integration that enables you to send physical letters directly from your Frappe/ERPNext system using [PostGrid's direct mail service](https://www.postgrid.com/ref/avunu).
-With this app, you can mail the printed version of any document, such as invoices, purchase orders, or customer statements, to your customers, vendors, or employees.
-You can also automate direct mail campaigns using Notifications.
+The PostGrid Direct Mail App is a powerful integration that enables you to send physical letters directly from your Frappe/ERPNext system using [PostGrid's Print & Mail API](https://www.postgrid.com/ref/avunu).
+With this app, you can mail the printed version of any document, such as invoices, purchase orders, or customer statements, to your Frappe contacts, such as customers, vendors, and employees.
+Furthermore, you can automate direct mail campaigns using the additional capabilties added to core Notifications.

 ## Features